dart-archive/sdk/pkg/fletch_sdk_readme.md

-Welcome to the Fletch reference documentation covering the packages available for Fletch.
+Welcome to the Dartino reference documentation covering the packages available for Dartino.

 You must import a package before you can use it.
 Here's an example of importing the `GPIO` package: